karmel/vespucci/README.md

 Once the genome schemas are set up, you can proceed to process and build Vespucci transcripts for your experimental data.
 In these examples, I am using `mm9`; simply replace that with `hg19` or `dm3` as desired.
 The option `-c default` here indicates that the default schema should be used; if you set up cell-type-specific schemas (i.e., `-c es_cell`) in section C, simply replace the `default` with the appropriate identifier.

+**Note: Some of the data loading can take a very long time.
+We recommend backgrounding processes by adding an ampersand (&) to the end of the command line, or running processes in a <a href="http://www.gnu.org/software/screen/manual/screen.html" target="_blank">screen</a>.**

 1. Transfer over the mapped SAM or BAM GRO-seq files you will be using.
 I suggest putting these files, which can be rather large, in the /data directory, which is the mounted Amazon EBS volume.
 Note that you must decompress SAM and BAM files if necessary.

 	```